IgnasiLucas/fly/README.md

 # Fly

 This is a collaboration with Pau Carazo and Zahida Sultanova.
-We need to genotype some flies at several loci along the X chromosome.
-The SNP arrays commercially available are too expensive, and would only make sense if we had to genotype a very large number of samples.
-There are other options, that I am not familiar with yet.
-Since I am interested in updating the GBS protocol, I will prepare a pilot experiment.

-As usual, below I explain the goal of the analyses run in each folder, in reverse chronological order.
+We are comparing the gut microbiome of several Drosophila melanogaster isolines, at two time points in their life cycle.
+We sequenced 16S rRNA gene amplicons and we are analyzing them with qiime2.

 ------------------------------------------------------------------------------------